mozilla/extension-workshop/src/content/documentation/develop/getting-started-with-web-ext.md

 ## Test and debug your extension

-In this section learn how to:
+In this section, learn how to:

 - [Test your extension](#testing-out-an-extension)
 - [Automatically reload your extension](#automatically-reload-your-extension)